hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 2 Data Models and Query Languages.md

 #### Which data model leads to simpler application code?

-If our app data has document like structure, tree of one-to-many relationships, where typically the entire tree is loaded at once.
+If our app data has document like structure, tree of one-to-many relationships, where typically the entire tree is used at once.

 Then it is a good idea to use a document model.

 The relational technique of shredding, splitting a document into multiple tables can lead to cumbersome schemas and unnecessary complicated application code.

-Document model has limitations, you cannot refer directly to a nested item within a document.
-This is not an issue as long as documents are not too deeply nested.
+Document model has limitations, you cannot refer directly to a nested item in a document.
+This is not a problem if entities are not deeply nested.

 Poor support of joins in a document model may or may not be a problem, it depends on the application.

 If you applications uses many-to-many relationships, it is a good idea to use a relational model.
-The document model becomes less appealing.

-It is possible to reduce the need for joins by denormalizing the data, but it is a trade-off.
-Joins can be emulated in application code, but it is not as efficient as in a relational database.
-I will be slower and more complex.

-For highly interconnected data:

-- Document model is awkward
-- Relational model is acceptable
-- Graph model is the most natural
+For interconnected data relational, graph models are better, if we use a document based db app code can become too complex.

 #### Schema flexibility in the document model